-The map produced below is based on the data in Work Package 4 (WP4) which expands the economic data collected under a previous Interreg Atlantic Area (AA) project, MARNET, up to 2015.
-The MARNET framework collects comparable marine socio-economic data on maritime activities in the AA.
+The map produced below is based on the data in Work Package 4 (WP4) which employs the MARNET framework to collect comparable marine socio-economic data on maritime activities in the AA.
 Each MOSES partner used the same methodology to collect the data for their country.
 The use of EU standards (e.g. NUTS regions for spatial boundaries) ensures that this data is consistent and replicable.
-The final output of this project will be used to look at changes in economic activity and to assess Blue Growth (BG) in the EU AA.
+The final outputs of this project will be used to look at changes in economic activity and to assess Blue Growth (BG) in the EU AA.
 The first map below shows the tonnage of fish landed in each NUTS3 region in the AA in 2015.
-This is one indicator used to measure Marine Fishing economic activity (NACE code 03 11).
+This is one indicator used to measure marine fishing economic activity (NACE code 03 11).

 Looking at the UK and Ireland, two contrasting stories emerge in relation to the growth in shipping tonnage handled.
 Ireland experienced growth of 8.4% in total, with growth observed in all but one NUTS3 region.
 The UK experienced a shrinkage of 1.3% but there are regional differences shown by the map with Western and Northern regions experiencing shrinkage while those in the South East saw growth.
 Overall the story during this period is one of growth for Ireland, Iberia and cross Channel NUTS3 regions, with other regions generally seeing a decrease.